san antonio skyline

 Due to how common the mineral quartz is, it can be found all over the world.
 But, the two largest natural quartz mines are found in Arkansas and Brazil.
 The world’s largest piece of natural quartz was found in Brazil, weighing in at a whopping 44 tons.
 Quartz can also be readily found on beaches, in rivers and deserts, and on mountaintops anywhere in the world.

-Quartz is much more heat resistant than other countertop materials like wood and Formica.
-But, when compared to granite, quartz is far less heat resistant, meaning you’ll need to take extra care when placing hot pans and pots on your countertop.
-Due to the resin components of quartz, the countertops are more vulnerable to direct heat.
-Make sure to always use hot pads, pot holders, and trivets when placing hot cooking tools on your quartz countertop.
+Quartz is much more heat resistant than materials like Formica and wood.
+When compared to granite, quartz is far less heat resistant.
+You’ll need to take extra care when dealing with hot pans and pots for your quartz countertop.
+This is because resin components of quartz countertops are more vulnerable to direct heat.
+Always use pot holders, hot pads, and trivets for hot cooking tools when placing them on your quartz countertop.

 Where is quartz typically installed in a home for countertops?